 If you are looking for a fast way to piece your videos together and you don't mind if the video editing software you are using lacks more advanced editing features than iMovie is a great alternative to Magix Movie Edit Pro.
 Although the software is best suitable for beginners, getting used to its interface may take some time due to poorly organized layout that even a seasoned video editor might find confusing.
 The accessibility is the iMovie's greatest appeal since most Mac computers come with an installed version of iMovie and downloading upgrades for this software at the AppStore is free of charge.

-Top Five Magix Movie Edit Pro Alternatives for PC
+Top Four Magix Movie Edit Pro Alternatives for PC

 1. CyberLink PowerDirector